awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-logs.md

   kubectl apply -f https://raw.githubusercontent.com/aws-samples/amazon-cloudwatch-container-insights/latest/k8s-deployment-manifest-templates/deployment-mode/daemonset/container-insights-monitoring/cloudwatch-namespace.yaml
   ```

-## Step 2: Install FluentD<a name="ContainerInsights-install-FluentD"></a>
+## Step 2: Install Fluentd<a name="ContainerInsights-install-Fluentd"></a>

-Start this process by downloading FluentD\.
+Start this process by downloading Fluentd\.
 When you finish these steps, the deployment creates the following resources on the cluster:
 + A service account named `fluentd` in the `amazon-cloudwatch` namespace\.
-This service account is used to run the FluentD DaemonSet\.
+This service account is used to run the Fluentd DaemonSet\.
 For more information, see [Managing Service Accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) in the Kubernetes Reference\.
 + A cluster role named `fluentd` in the `amazon-cloudwatch` namespace\.
 This cluster role grants `get`, `list`, and `watch` permissions on pod logs to the `fluentd` service account\.
 For more information, see [API Overview](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#api-overview/) in the Kubernetes Reference\.
 + A ConfigMap named `fluentd-config` in the `amazon-cloudwatch` namespace\.
-This ConfigMap contains the configuration to be used by FluentD\.
+This ConfigMap contains the configuration to be used by Fluentd\.
 For more information, see [Configure a Pod to Use a ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) in the Kubernetes Tasks documentation\.

-**To install FluentD**
+**To install Fluentd**

 1. Create a ConfigMap named `cluster-info` with the cluster name and the AWS Region that the logs will be sent to\.
 Run the following command, updating the placeholders with your cluster and Region names\.